thindil/steamsky/bin/doc/MODDING.md

       ships file.
     - Attribute `name`: optional attribute.
 Specific name of career for this faction.
 Will be show to player instead of default name.
+- Tags `basetype`: Available base types for this faction.
+If you don't add any that tag, all bases types available in the game will be available for that faction.
+    - Attribute `name`: index of the base type from *data/bases.dat* file.

 ## Stories